-So first things first, you child can be diagnosed with Autism AND have apraxia of speech at the same time.
-Can both disorders happen independent of each other?
+So first things first, your child can be diagnosed with Autism AND have apraxia of speech at the same time.
+Can both disorders happen independently of each other?
 Yes.
 However, research is showing that children who are on the spectrum, have an increased risk of also having apraxia of speech.

 Apraxia is a relatively rare disorder, however, it affects around 65% of children with Autism (Autism Speaks).
 This finding urges parents who have a child diagnosed with one disorder to also be evaluated for the other disorder.
 This is especially true if your child isn’t making gains in their communication goals.